sounkou-bioinfo/RBCFLib/README.md

 **RBCFLib** provides a minimalist and GWAS-VCF centric R wrapper for `htslib` and `bcftools`, enabling efficient manipulation of BCF/VCF genomic data files directly within R. The package includes bundled bcftools source code that is compiled during installation, then executes bcftools commands as optimized subprocesses through a C interface that handles piping, error capture, and process management.
 Some other convenience functions for common tasks are also provided including a custom index re-implementing the [`Seqminer2`](https://github.com/zhanxw/seqminer) vbi index format for fast random access.

-The goal of **RBCFLib** is to provide a minimalist infrastructure for performant R-based GWAS-VCF conversion and analysis tool as an fast and low dependency alternative to existing sumstats manipulation tools by leveraging the speed of [`bcftools munge`](https://github.com/freeseek/score).
+The goal of **RBCFLib** is to provide a minimalist infrastructure for performant R-based GWAS-VCF conversion and analysis tool as a fast and low dependency alternative to existing sumstats manipulation tools by leveraging the speed of [`bcftools munge`](https://github.com/freeseek/score).

 RBCFLib executes the full bcftools CLI as optimized subprocesses, ensuring compatibility with all bcftools features and plugins while maintaining high performance through efficient process management and piping.